 What to do when your boss makes you feel incompetent?

-A manager may make you feel incompetent because of their lack of leadership or emotional intelligence, inability to deliver construction criticism, or an overall toxic work environment from top to bottom.
+A manager may make you feel incompetent because of their lack of leadership or emotional intelligence, inability to deliver construction criticism or an overall toxic work environment from top to bottom.
 Further, it can fuel the fire when their employees lack professionalism, show minimal effort, or are unwilling to clean up their mistakes.
-Whatever the case, your boss, making you feel incompetent is terrible, and it’s okay to take it personally.
-Still, it would be best if you addressed it one way or another to move forward for a fulfilling career.
+Whatever the case, your boss making you feel incompetent is terrible, and it’s okay to take it personally.
+Still, it would be best to address it one way or another to move forward for a fulfilling career.

 What are signs your boss wants you to leave?

 Clear signs your boss wants you to leave are when they micromanage you, constantly disagree with you, don’t give you more responsibilities, speak down to you, don’t acknowledge your achievements, exclude you from interactions with other team members, stop providing feedback, give your work to someone else, ask you to document your work more often, and write you up.

 If your manager finds fault with everything you do, even if you’re trying your best, you are likely under a lot of pressure and wondering what to do next.
 Understanding why this happens, how best to handle the situation, and how to determine the best path forward for your career and personal life is essential.
 This blog post will discuss some strategies for feeling incompetent at work and how to move forward at your current company or look elsewhere where the grass may be greener.

 10 Things to Do When Your Boss Makes You Feel Incompetent